 However, they tend to pick favorites and have a special part of their hearts reserved for their special person.
 Being attention seeking breed, the Bombay doesn’t like to be alone and is best suited for people who stay at home.

-The intelligent and smart Bombay loves to play with puzzle toys like Hunting Cat Feeder.
+The intelligent and smart Bombay loves to play with puzzle toys.
 They are also very chatty and purr louder than other breeds when content.

 Your cat will likely follow you around and talk with you for hours on end.